sarahyee41/ruby-lecture-intro-what-is-a-program-v-000/README.md

 Literal pieces of data like this very sentence (or String).
 Finally, barewords, or variables, that are set equal to things.
-Anything that isn't one of those will cause an error. lib/a_ruby_program.rb:23:in `<main>': undefined local variable or method `see' for main:Object (NameError)
+Anything that isn't one of those will cause an error.
+This is a program and it took me so long to figure what I was doing! lib/a_ruby_program.rb:23:in `<main>': undefined local variable or method `see' for main:Object (NameError)
 ```